grafana/loki/docs/sources/clients/promtail/_index.md

 ### Support for compressed files

-Promtail now has native support for ingesting compressed files by a mechanism that relies on file extensions.
-If a discovered target has an expected compression file extension and decompression is enabled, Promtail will **lazily** decompress the compressed file and push the parsed data to Loki.
+Promtail now has native support for ingesting compressed files.
+If a discovered target has decompression configured, Promtail will **lazily** decompress the compressed file and push the parsed data to Loki.
-Example of YAML configuration to decompress files:
+The Promtail configuration below examplifies how to to set up decompression:

 ```yaml
 server: